 Common items that contain reusable amounts of brass include plumbing fixtures like water pipes or door handles; musical instruments; old radiators; electrical switchgear; locks; ammunition casings; coins; jewelry; car parts; home appliances like washing machines or refrigerators; light fixtures; industrial machinery parts; wood screws or nails with a yellowish appearance; decorative items like chandeliers or candle holders and more.

-Similarly, see if you can recycle baseball cards.
+Similarly, see if you can recycle straws.

 How Do You Properly Prepare Brass for Recycling?